emmett-framework/emmett/docs/dal/scopes.md

 In order to address this need, weppy implements *scopes*, special methods inside models that will be bound to models themselves and sets matching the involved tables.

-But how do they works?
+But how do they work?
 Let's say, for example, that you're writing some blog application, where every post can be in a different state, like when is just a draft, or is published, or maybe retired.
 Let's say that you're mapping this *state* with an *integer* column, and you're ending up with a model like this:

 ```python